-That’s why FMs should choose office utilization software that measures a wide range of data.
+That’s why directors of real estate and management teams should choose office utilization software that measures a wide range of data.
 This can include daily peak utilization, total square footage, average peak utilization, total visitor traffic, high traffic areas, occupancy, density, capacity vs. occupancy, cost per person, square footage, peak frequency, and specific usage areas.

-As we’ve covered, FMs can only properly track and improve space utilization when they have good software and data.
-When they have this data, they should use it to make continual and insightful adjustments to their space utilization.
+As we’ve covered, it is only possible to properly track and improve space utilization when there is good software and data.
+With this data, it is possible to make continual and insightful adjustments to space utilization.

-Beyond this, there are several best practices FMs can follow, to ensure the best possible space utilization for their organization.
+Beyond this, there are several best practices to follow to ensure the best possible space utilization for any given organization.